 WHAT IS "TRAUMA"?

-For the purposes of our research, we define a traumatic event as "an event that involves actual or threatened death or serious injury to yourself or others."
+For the purposes of our research, we define a traumatic event as "an event that involves actual or threatened death, serious injury, or endangerment to yourself or to others."

-The types of trauma that we typically see in our study are events of a life threatening nature, such as: major disaster, serious accidents/fire, physical or sexual assault/abuse, seeing another person killed/dead/badly hurt, or being in combat.
+The types of trauma that we typically see in our research participants include events of a life threatening nature, such as: major disaster, serious accidents/fire, physical or sexual assault/abuse, seeing another person killed/dead/badly hurt, or being in combat.